Skip to content

 Notes

 Stated as a single value (not a range) in Process Conditions: '110°C / 180 seconds' (=110°C/3 min), and repeated identically in every other process example in the deck (pp.7,8,16-19).
-Processed on an 'Opti-Trak Coat and Bake' track; the document never states whether this is a hotplate or oven step, so method is left null.
+Processed on an 'Opti-Trak Coat and Bake' track; the document never states whether this is a hotplate or an oven step.

 SOURCE: p.5 (Process Conditions); corroborated pp.7,8,11,16-19